Draft of a declaration by the founding authors of A Homer commentary in progress

 The intellectual foundation of A Homer commentary in progress, hereafter abbreviated as AHCIP, is simple and at the same time most ambitious: of all existing commentaries on Homeric poetry, ours is the first and only such commentary that is based squarely on the cumulative research of Milman Parry and Albert Lord, who together created a new way of thinking about Homeric poetry.
 Both Parry and Lord taught at Harvard University (Parry died prematurely in 1935, when he was still an assistant professor, while Lord was a distinguished Emeritus Professor at the time of his death in 1991).
 The lifelong research of Parry and Lord, as summarized in Lord’s magisterial synthesis, The Singer of Tales (1960), proved that Homeric poetry is a system generated from oral traditions, and that the building blocks of this system are formulas on the level of form and themes on the level of meaning (Lord 1960:4).
 Our commentary is designed to analyze and explain this system of formulas and themes, to which we refer short-hand as a formulaic system.

 For a convenient introduction, we cite Parry 1930 and 1932; also, the second edition of Singer of Tales, edited by Stephen Mitchell and Gregory Nagy, 2000, with a new Introduction by the two editors.
-A third edition, to be published simultaneously in print and online, is planned for 2018, and the new editor is David Elmer.
+A third edition has been published in 2019, and the new editor is David Elmer.

 In our commentary, we apply to the formulaic system of Homeric poetry a special methodology of linguistics that stems primarily from the research of Antoine Meillet and of his teacher, Ferdinand de Saussure.
 Our application of this methodology, as exemplified by Meillet 1925 and Saussure 1916, had been pioneered by Parry himself, who was a student of Meillet during his years as a doctoral student at the Sorbonne.
 The intellectual legacy of Meillet is continued to this day at the Sorbonne by researchers like Charles de Lamberterie, who has been a steadfast supporter of our commentary.
 For more on the influence of Meillet on Parry, we refer to de Lamberterie 1997.